 According to Geron, the days of physically needing to be in Silicon Valley to access venture capital investments in new technology companies are over.
 He talks about how individuals can invest in tech startups through online platforms like Propel(x).
 Or they can access later-stage but still emerging companies through publicly traded funds that themselves are invested in young tech companies.

 Private markets, broadly categorized as “Alternative Assets,” can bring returns that would otherwise be difficult to find in publicly traded companies.
 And, investing in emergent technology can be fun, even “thrilling.”
 Semil Shah, a venture capitalist at Haystack Fund and Lightspeed Ventures, told Geron that his experience as an angel investing through online platforms was “an exciting thing to be around people doing new things.”*

 But with the potential for above public market returns comes the potential for above public market risks.
 Investments in private securities are not suitable for all investors.
 According to Geron, experts warn that angel investors shouldn’t invest money they can’t afford to lose.

-The article goes on to explain that Angel Groups, and more recently online platforms, provide a means for new investors to learn from more experienced Angels about the caveats of investing and how to spot trends and make better investing decisions.
+Investing in Tech Startups: Apart from how individuals can invest in tech startups, the article further goes on to explain that Angel Groups, and more recently online platforms, provide a means for new investors to learn from more experienced Angels about the caveats of investing and how to spot trends and make better investing decisions.
 The Angel Capital Association, a non-profit dedicated to providing resources for Angel Investors, maintains a list of groups who specialize in local, regional markets such as the Bluegrass Angels from Lexington, KY.